Curing Cancer Bench to Bedside

 The proximity of these facilities means that, in the everyday process of going to and from work or visiting colleagues elsewhere in the Institute, scientists routinely encounter the ultimate beneficiaries of their efforts — patients and their families.

 Dana-Farber has created an infrastructure to foster translational work – a kind of transmission system to move basic science advances from the lab to the clinic.
 The essence of this system is collaboration – the novel approaches and serendipities that occur when the best minds in different fields work toward a common goal.

 Clinical Research: Patients as Partners in Discovery

 Nowhere is Dana-Farber’s balance between cancer research and care more visible than in clinical research.
-Partnering with colleagues at other Harvard Medical School affiliated hospitals, Dana-Farber investigators are heading up close to 700 trials of potential therapies – studies that involve approximately 4,000 adult and pediatric patients.
+Partnering with colleagues at other Harvard Medical School affiliated hospitals, Dana-Farber investigators are heading up over 1,100 clinical trials – studies that involve approximately 4,000 adult and pediatric patients.

 The Clinical Research Center (CRC), an expanded unit within our Yawkey Center for Cancer Care, is specifically designed for patients enrolled in advanced, complex trials.
 Staffed by a team of nurses trained in the requirements of such studies, the CRC provides state-of-the-art care in a setting tailored to patients’ needs.

 By enrolling in clinical trials, patients become partners in discovery.
 Their involvement enables new agents are effective and which aren’t – critical information for the development of future generations of cancer therapies.

 Population Sciences: Studying Cancer with a Wider Lens